vinpereira/locaweb-test/README.md

 # Locaweb Test

-For more information about the test itself, check the README.md file at locaweb-test-overview folder.
+For more information about the test itself, check the README.md file (in pt-br) at locaweb-test-overview folder.

-To solve the test I needed to learn about HTTParty and SitePrism.
-It was fun =)

-I need to better understand the Section in SitePrism to improve my code.

 ## Programming Language, Docker version, and libraries used to solve the problems